 When you are sleepy, trying to "push on" is far more dangerous than most drivers think.
 It is a major cause of fatal accidents.
-Here are some important rules to follow.
+Here are some important rules to follow:

-Stop to Sleep.
-When your body needs sleep, sleep is the only thing that will work.
+Stop to Sleep: When your body needs sleep, sleep is the only thing that will work.
 If you have to make a stop anyway, make it whenever you feel the first signs of sleepiness, even if it is earlier than you planned.
 By getting up a little earlier the next day, you can keep on schedule without the danger of driving while you are not alert.

-Take a Nap.
-If you can't stop for the night, at least pull off at a safe place, such as a rest area or truck stop, and take a nap.
+Take a Nap: If you cannot stop for the night, at least pull off at a safe place, such as a rest area or truck stop, and take a nap.
 A nap as short as a half-hour will do more to overcome fatigue than a half-hour coffee stop.

-Avoid Drugs.
-There are no drugs that can overcome being tired.
+Avoid Drugs: There are no drugs that can overcome being tired.
 While they may keep you awake for a while, they won't make you alert.
+And eventually, you will be even more tired than if you had not taken them at all.
+Sleep is the only thing that can overcome fatigue.